deepsea-inria/deepsea-web/graph/graph.md

 Generation of the synthetic graphs may take a long time.
-To start running our graph generator, specify the number of processors to be used by the experiment by passing the argument `-proc p` for a positive number `p`.
-For instance, our system has `p := 40` cores.
+To start running our graph generator, specify the number of processors to be used by the experiment by passing the argument on the command line.
+For instance, our system has 40 cores.

 ~~~~
 $ export P=40
-$ graph.pbench generate -proc $P -size large
+$ graph.pbench generate -size large -proc $P
 ~~~~

 5. Running the experiment